Robert Austin Wynns Player Props: Rockies vs. Yankees

 Robert Austin Wynns At The Plate

-- Wynns is hitting .207 with two doubles, a home run and four walks.
+- Wynns is batting .207 with two doubles, a home run and four walks.

 - In 12 of 22 games this season, Wynns got a hit, but only one each time.

-- He has hit a long ball in one of 22 games, and in 1.6% of his plate appearances.
+- He has homered in one of 22 games, and in 1.6% of his plate appearances.

-- In five games this season (22.7%), Wynns has picked up an RBI, including two games with multiple runs batted in.
+- Wynns has driven in a run in five games this year (22.7%), including two games with multiple runs batted in.

 - He has scored in five games this year (22.7%), but has had no multi-run games.